Machine learning augmented diagnostic testing to identify sources of variability in test performance: Discussion

-The usual interpretation (threshold on measurement) of the standard SICCT test is tuned so as to maintain an acceptably low level of false positive results, i.e. to minimise the number of times where herd level restrictions are put into place unnecessarily, where there is no underlying true infections in the herd.
+The usual interpretation (threshold on measurement) of the standard SICCT test is tuned so as to maintain an acceptably low level of false positive results, i.e. to minimise the number of times where herd level restrictions are put into place unnecessarily, where there is no underlying true infection in the herd.
 This is sensible both because the relatively low overall level of infection across GB (as of Dec 2023, in England a herd prevalence of 4.6\%~\cite{BovineTBstatistics2023}) means that it is mostly truly negative cattle that are being tested, and because the implications of a positive test are severe for both the keeper and the government (i.e. herd restrictions and multiple follow-up tests).
-While the SICCT test is interpreted in the same fashion across all OTF herds, the epidemiological context is already taken into account in that the frequency of routine bTB herd surveillance testing varies with the regional risk of bTB, and for the vast majority of herds where there is already a strong suspicion of infection---bTB breakdown herds that have had their OTF status suspended due to detection of at least one SICCT test reactor---a more severe interpretation of the SICCT test is automatically used.
+While the SICCT test is interpreted in the same fashion across all OTF herds, the epidemiological context is already taken into account in that the frequency of routine bTB herd surveillance testing varies with the regional risk of bTB, and both for where there is already a strong suspicion of infection---bTB breakdown herds that have had their OTF status removed (either suspended/OTFS or withdrawn/OTFW) or for cattled traced from breakdown herds---a more severe interpretation of the SICCT test is automatically used.
 In this case a larger likelihood of false positive test results is deemed acceptable in exchange for an enhanced probability of removing all infected animals from the herd.
-This work extends this concept by evaluating whether an assessment of epidemiological risk (i.e. a prior probability that a herd undergoing testing is more or less likely to already harbour infected cattle) could be used to alter the interpretation of the SICCT test, even when the herd in question does not already have its OTF status suspended or withdrawn at the point of testing.
+Our analysis extends this concept by evaluating whether an assessment of epidemiological risk (i.e. a prior probability that a herd undergoing testing is more or less likely to already harbour infected cattle) could be used to alter the interpretation of the SICCT test, even when the herd in question does not already have its OTF status suspended or withdrawn at the point of testing.
 That is, even when the herd remains OTF after a clear SICCT performed at the standard interpretation (e.g.\ where only inconclusive reactors are detected), or in those breakdown herds with OTF status suspended in the Low Risk Area of England and in Scotland where the severe interpretation of the SICCT test is not automatically applied.
 This concept has already been exploited to a more limited degree in Scotland~\cite{Bessell2013} and re-evaluated in England to show proof of concept~\cite{Salvador2018}.